collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

 ----------------

-Just for keep things clean, but obviously also for giving to users a way to remove added customization, the form provided has the feature to removed stored entries.
+Just for keep things clean, but obviously also for giving to users a way to remove added customization, the form provide the feature to remove stored entries.

 First of all, be sure that our "*fake*" element is in the form.